clj-kondo/clj-kondo/analysis/README.md

 NOTE: breaking changes may occur as result of feedback in the next few weeks (2019-07-30).

-## Examples
+## Example tools

 These are examples of what you can do with the analysis data that clj-kondo provides as a result of linting your sources.

-To run the examples on your system you will need the Clojure [CLI tool](https://clojure.org/guides/getting_started) version 1.10.1.466 or higher and then use this repo as a git dep:
+To run the tools on your system you will need the Clojure [CLI tool](https://clojure.org/guides/getting_started) version 1.10.1.466 or higher and then use this repo as a git dep: